partiql/partiql-docs/RFCs/0035-partiql-window-function.md

 The PartiQL expression $wf'_i$ and the core PartiQL `WINDOWED` Clause, together can explain the semantics of SQL's window function.
 Nevertheless, it is possible that an implementation offer only the SQL style window function without implementing the `WINDOWED` clause and defining a mapping relationship.

 The rewriting approach provided by this RFC creates a one-to-one mapping between a window function and the window specification.
-E.g. if there are two window functions in a query there will be two corresponding representation of the function in logical plan as WINDOWED clauses.
+E.g. if there are two window functions in a query there will be two corresponding representations of the functions in logical plan as `WINDOWED` clauses.
 An implementation MAY choose to optimize the physical execution by concatenating the resulting `WINDOWED` clauses.

 Example 3.5: One-to-one mapping between window function and window specification